Discovering our authentic tone and brand identity with Stronger Voices

 Posted 31 August 2023

-Power2 is a children and young people’s charity that believes in providing every child and young person with the opportunity to thrive, even in challenging circumstances.
-Our aim is to unlock their potential and empower them to lead happy and fulfilling lives.
+Power2 is a charity for children and young people that believes in providing every child and young person with the opportunity to thrive, even in challenging circumstances.
+We aim to unlock their potential and empower them to lead happy and fulfilling lives.

-Since 2001, we have supported over 25,000 vulnerable children and young people through our programmes, improving their well-being, re-engaging them with education, fostering connections, and opening doors to opportunities.
-At Power2, we understand that investing in the younger generation not only enhances individual lives but also reduces the significant societal costs associated with unfulfilled potential.
+Since 2001, we’ve supported over 25,000 vulnerable children and young people through our programmes, improving their well-being, re-engaging them with education, building connections, and opening doors to opportunities.
+At Power2, we understand that investing in the younger generation not only improves individual lives but also reduces the impact on society that come from unfulfilled potential.

-When I joined Power2 as the Communications Manager in April 2021, I realised that the organisation had been without a Communications Manager for two years.
-During this time, there had been changes in senior leadership, which made it crucial to establish the foundations of our communication strategy.
-We needed to define our tone of voice, develop a comprehensive marketing plan, and extend our brand guidelines.
-Just as we were considering applying for another Media Trust training programme, an old manager from my previous workplace shared a link to the Stronger Voices programme, which seemed tailored to our exact needs!
+When I joined Power2 as the Communications Manager in April 2021, I realised that the organisation hadn’t had a Communications Manager for two years.
+We needed to define our tone of voice, develop a thorough marketing plan, and expand our brand guidelines.
+Just as we were considering applying for another Media Trust training programme, an old manager from my previous workplace shared a link to the Stronger Voices programme, which fitted our needs.

 Two photos of people sat in a chair, being interviewed by another person as they are filmed on camera.